 From 2014 through 2015, the Delta Protection Commission partnered with California State University, Sacramento, a team of scholars and regional cultural institutions on the Delta Narratives project.
 The purpose of the Delta Narratives is to communicate the historic and cultural importance of the Delta region in California’s – and America’s – history, through multi-format educational exhibits within and around the Delta.

 In 2016, the Commission contracted with the Sacramento County Office of Education (SCOE) to develop a fourth-grade social studies curriculum based on the Delta Narratives research and essays.
-During the 2016-2017 school year, selected teachers will be piloting the curriculum in their classrooms and working with Commission and SCOE personnel to improve and revise the lesson plans and materials.
-Workshops to teach other teachers how to use the curriculum will be scheduled during the summer of 2017.
+During the 2016-17 and 2017-18 school years, selected teachers will be piloting the curriculum in their classrooms and working with Commission and SCOE personnel to improve and revise the lesson plans and materials.
+Workshops to teach other teachers how to use the curriculum will be scheduled soon.

 The Essays and Final Report